-Environmental liabilities related to the sites contributed to CrossAmerica in connection with the initial public offering ("IPO") have not been assigned to CrossAmerica, and are still the responsibility of the Predecessor Entities (see the Form 10-K for additional discussion of the Predecessor Entities).
+Environmental liabilities related to the sites contributed to CrossAmerica in connection with our IPO have not been assigned to CrossAmerica, and are still the responsibility of the Predecessor Entities.
 Under the Amended Omnibus Agreement, certain of the Predecessor Entities must indemnify CrossAmerica for any costs or expenses that it incurs for environmental liabilities and third-party claims, regardless of when a claim is made, that are based on environmental conditions in existence prior to the closing of the IPO for contributed sites.
-The Predecessor Entities' environmental liabilities and indemnification assets associated with contributed sites amounted to \$6.9 million and \$4.9 million at March 31, 2016, respectively.
+The Predecessor Entities' environmental liabilities and indemnification assets associated with contributed sites amounted to \$6.6 million and \$5.3 million at June 30, 2016, respectively.